 To Philipsburg: From Anaconda continue west on MT Hwy 1 approximately 24 miles to the “Philipsburg” exit at the “Wye”.
 Continue another 1.5 miles (past the Forest Service Office) directly to the Historic Downtown District.
 Turn left at the stop sign.
 Our Philipsburg store at 201 west Broadway is located on your right one block “downhill” from the stop sign.
 There is ample street parking with an RV parking lot directly across the street.
 Remember to do your U-turns at the end of town where marked.

 To the Sapphire Mine: From Anaconda travel approximately 18 miles to Skalkaho Pass Road, MT Hwy 38 (six miles south of, and before, you get to Philipsburg).
 After you pass Georgetown Lake and come down the “grade”, take it easy across the flat.
 Slow down as soon as you see the green “Skalkaho Pass Road” and “Hamilton” highway signs.
 You will be turning LEFT while the highway is making a right-hand curve.
 This is a DANGEROUS CORNER, and it is easy to miss the LEFT TURN.
 Travel 16 miles west to our driveway and turn right at the Gem Mountain sign.
-(You can’t miss it, we’re the only ones out there and a picture of the sign is at the top center of every web page).
+(You can’t miss it, we’re the only ones out there).
 Large RVs and towing units can ignore the big yellow warning signs about narrow winding roadways.
 The road is paved and suitable for all vehicles the entire way to our driveway.
 We have plenty of RV parking.
 If you end up in Philipsburg, you’ve traveled six miles too far.
 Stop in our store and look around.
 We look forward to seeing you.